 Junk bonds are an important source of finance for companies that are unable to raise funds from other available sources of credit.
 These bonds act as a savior to such companies as they get money for funding their day-to-day activities or for their expansion needs.
-Such bonds are a blessing for start-ups too as they do not have enough creditworthiness and goodwill as well as sufficient assets to provide as security to raise finance from banks and other financial corporations.
+Such bonds are a blessing for start-ups, too, as they do not have enough creditworthiness and goodwill as well as sufficient assets to provide as security to raise finance from banks and other financial corporations.

 Indicator of Market Conditions

-The demand and the frequent issue of such Junk bonds are a good indicator of the market conditions.
+The demand and the frequent issue of such Junk bonds are good indicators of the market conditions.
 A high capital inflow in such bonds shows that investors are in an aggressive mood and are willing to undertake high risk.
 The companies and issuers can take a cue from such a situation.
 They can launch more aggressive and risky products in the market.
 On the other hand, in case of very limited capital inflow in such bonds or an outflow of capital from junk bonds will indicate that investors are turning cautious and risk-averse.
-Companies can accordingly shape their new product offerings and launch in the market.
+Companies can accordingly shape their new product offerings and launch them in the market.